A Sense Of Reasoning

 She continued to yell after him to wait, but the boy had created an image of her that closely resembled Medusa, and he was eager to make his escape.
 Now, he could only hear the sound of serpents repeatedly lashing at his heels; it just won’t work.

-When he reached the small incline leading up to the bridge, the repetitive crow of a pheasant fleeing suddenly caused the boy to stop.
-He hesitated, turned, and looked across the tenuous layer of mist floating a foot or so above the brook.
+When he reached the slight incline leading up to the bridge, the repetitive crow of a pheasant fleeing suddenly caused the boy to stop.
+He hesitated, turned, and looked across the tenuous layer of mist floating a foot above the brook.
 He was almost sure he had heard her cry out, but not as before.
 Instinctively, the boy started to make his way back, and it was not long before he heard her cry out again.

 ‘Now look! – What you’ve made me do.’
 She moaned angrily at him.